islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

 Here are the steps needed to add an export button using this package.

 ### Step 1 - Adding the View
-First, you will need to update imports so you have the following packages:
+First, you will need to update your import statements so you have the following packages:

 ```python
 from csv_exporter import export, send_email_to_user